Ince & Co (London)

-new trainees were taken on, and to be fair all of those nine were kept on when they dozen trainees a year.
+new trainees were taken on, but to be fair all of those nine were retained when they dozen trainees a year.
 Almost all were kept on for a while (11 from

 12 in 2009, 10 from 12 in 2010 and 14 from 15 in 2011), though after the leap to 15, in 2013 only 10 from 15 found a berth in the firm.
 And in 2015, only nine from 15 were retained - 60%.
 However the 2017 results were a big improvement as the firm announced a 90% retention rate with nine out of ten trainees being kept on

 The performance in the RollOnFriday Firm of the Year survey second place in 2011 was followed by victory in 2012.
 And the firm

-Overall a very decent firm with an interesting set up and what must
+Overall, Ince is a decent firm with an interesting set up and what must